• Skip to primary navigation

 • ×

-Home » Entertaining
+Home » Recipes

 Jump to Recipe

 I was thrilled when my sister offered to bring scalloped potatoes to my house last Easter.
 We had already decided to serve ham and scalloped potatoes pair great with ham.
 Plus the ladies, the guys too, in my family are all great cooks.
-Especially this sister, who it the oldest of our clan, and maybe the biggest foodie I know.
+Especially this sister, who is the oldest of our clan, and maybe the biggest foodie I know.

 Newsletter Signup